 Thanks to Charlie Newling and his mentorship, protection of our wetland ecology has grown from an idea to an industry.
-He has helped it develop from books and paper forms to smartphones.
+He has helped it develop from books and paper forms to mobile phones and tablets.
 He helped guide Wildnote’s development of digital wetland delineation forms.
 These electronic forms let Wildnote users efficiently collect, manage, and submit the exact field data required for wetland reporting in the exact format the USACE requires.
-Taxon lists, auto-calculations, photo management and other tools enhance data collection speed, consistency, and accuracy.
+Taxonomy lists, auto-calculations, photo management and a host of other tools enhance data collection speed, consistency, and accuracy.

 Wildnote first released wetland delineation forms for the Arid West and the Western Mountains, Valley, and Coast USACE Regions.
 These forms received such an enthusiastic reception from biologists at the NMEBC Conference, that Wildnote followed by rolling out the wetland delineation forms for all 10 USACE regions.
 As of this update, more than 2,000 wetland determinations and 1000 wetland monitoring reports have been submitted using Wildnote, and version 4.0 is on deck for release soon.
 “Thanks Charlie!”